leeb003/shwcp/readme.txt

 == Changelog ==

+= 3.2.0 =
+* Added insert notes capabilities to the REST api so that notes can now be created this way as well

 = 3.1.9 =
 * Added update entries functionality to spreadsheet imports to allow data with an ID column to update existing
 * entries with the same id instead of importing new ones